Arcadia-Digital/superfeet-documentation/docs/business-user-guide.md

 **Important Notes:**
 - Template suffix is **case-sensitive** and must match exactly (no spaces, use hyphens)
-- If template doesn't exist, default `collection.json` template is used
+- If you enter a template suffix that doesn't exist, the collection will use the default collection template instead
-- **SearchSpring template** (`searchspring`) replaces default Shopify search with SearchSpring enhanced search
+- **SearchSpring template** (`searchspring`): This replaces the default Shopify search with SearchSpring's enhanced search and filtering.
+Use this for collections where you want advanced search capabilities.
-- **Native template** (`native`) uses standard Shopify collection functionality (no SearchSpring)
+- **Native template** (`native`): This uses standard Shopify collection functionality without SearchSpring.
+Use this for simple collections that don't need advanced search.
-- Templates can include custom sections, banners, FAQ sections, and product grid configurations
+- Templates control which sections appear on the collection page (banners, FAQs, product grids, etc.)
-- Templates are store-specific - verify template exists in your store's theme code
+- **Multi-Store Note:** Templates are store-specific.
+If a template exists in the US store but not in Canada or UK, you'll need to have it created in those stores before you can use it
-- **EA-prefixed templates** (e.g., `ea-9zkhwx`) are automatically created by the Essential A/B Testing app when running A/B tests on collections.
-These templates are test variants and should not be manually assigned.
-See [Essential A/B Testing documentation](https://essential-apps.com/essential-shopify-ab-testing-app/) for more information.
+- **EA-prefixed templates** (e.g., `ea-9zkhwx`): These are automatically created by the Essential A/B Testing app when running A/B tests. **Do not manually assign these** - the app manages them.
+If you see one assigned to a collection, it means an A/B test is running on that collection.

 ---